pathawks/jekyll-disqus-comments/README.md

 * `_includes/comments.html`
 * `Rakefile` (Not necessary if you already have a Rakefile that loads `_rake/*`)

+### Disqus API Key

+To use the plugin, you will need to obtain a [Disqus API key](http://disqus.com/api/applications/) and add it to your `_config.yml`

+Add the following lines to your `_config.yml`

+    comments:
+      disqus:
+        short_name: YOUR-DISQUS-FORM-SHORTNAME-HERE
+        api_key:    YOUR-DISQUS-PUBLIC-KEY-HERE

 ### Importing Disqus Comments

-Importing comments from Disqus is as simple as running `rake Disquscomments`
+Importing comments from Disqus is as simple as running `rake disquscomments`

 ### Template Setup